 If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

-When I financed my home 11+ years ago, it was part of a new development in a growing city.
+When I financed my home over a decade ago, it was part of a new development in a growing city.

 This was the place to be.